OPINION: Media coverage of monkeypox paints it as an African virus. That makes me mad

 I would also tell them not to allow the media — or for that matter, anyone — make them feel inferior because they are Black, and they must keep pushing back.

-Ifeanyi Nsofor is the director of policy and advocacy at Nigeria Health Watch and is a senior New Voices fellow at the Aspen Institute.
+Ifeanyi Nsofor is a health strategy consultant at Upswell and a senior New Voices fellow at the Aspen Institute.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.